epfl-ada/ada-2024-project-adaptables/index.markdown

 **Detective:** "Indeed the money is important, but in order to measure the success of a comedy shouldn’t we also look at its popularity?"

 ### Act 3, Scene 2: The Popularity Analysis

+GRAPH

+The scatter plot illustrates the relationship between audience scores (X-axis) and critics' scores (Tomato Meter, Y-axis) for comedies.
+A clear positive correlation is visible, it shows significant variability and underlines the difference between experts and non-experts.

+**Detective:** "Audience and critic perceptions often diverge, a good score from both of them brings us close to  what could be called a ‘good’ comedy."

 <hr style="border: none; border-top: 2px solid white; margin: 20px 0;">